pjessesco/peanut/README.md

 # Peanut
 **Peanut** is a header-only matrix library using C++20 without any external dependencies, (except unit test), following a `expression templates` concept.
-It first constructs matrix expression as a user provides, and evaluates it using the automatically generated high-efficiency code in a compile-time.
+It first constructs matrix expression as a user provides, and evaluates it using an automatically generated code in a compile-time.

 ### Features
 - Arbitrary size matrix expression